nolbir-io/en.javascript.info/1-js/04-object-basics/01-object/article.md

 JavaScriptda ko'plab boshqa turdagi obyektlar mavjud:

-- `Array` to store ordered data collections,
-- `Date` to store the information about the date and time,
-- `Error` to store the information about an error.
-- ...And so on.

 - `Array` - buyurtma qilingan ma'lumotlar to'plamini saqlash uchun,
 - `Date` - sana va vaqt haqidagi ma'lumotlarni saqlash uchun,
 - `Error` - error haqidagi ma'lumotlarni saqlash uchun.